AhmedEhab-SG/redux-cart/README.md

 ### About Project:

-#### "A React app that sends selected data to a backend server and fetch the saved data using React Redux toolkit utilizing side Effects, Async tasks & Redux.
+#### A React app that sends selected data to a backend server and fetch the saved data using React Redux toolkit utilizing side Effects, Async tasks & Redux.

 #### Made with: